tetratelabs/tetrate-service-bridge-sandbox/README.md

 ### Usage notes

-- Terraform destroys only the resources it created.
+- Terraform destroys only the resources it created (`make destroy`)
 - Terraform stores the `state` across workspaces in different folders locally
-- Terraform destroy wont delete aws objects created by K8s loadbalancer services (ELB+SGs)
+- Cleanup of aws objects created by K8s loadbalancer services (ELB+SGs) is currently manual effort